cgomez9/gif-browsing-core/README.md

 `docker-compose ps`

 You should have three containers up and running.
 In the next step, you need to enter the container and execute some PHP and Laravel commands to finish the set up.
+Use the next command:

+`docker-compose exec core-app cp .env.examples .env`

+This command is going to create the environment file.

-Use the following commands in project's root:
+Now use the following commands in project's root:

 `docker-compose exec core-app php artisan migrate --seed`